WebAssembly/design/Nondeterminism.md

     [Control Flow Integrity](http://research.microsoft.com/apps/pubs/default.aspx?id=64250).
   * WebAssembly has no [nasal demons](https://en.wikipedia.org/w/index.php?title=Nasal_demons).

-Ideally, WebAssembly would be fully deterministic.
+Ideally, WebAssembly would be fully deterministic (except where nondeterminism was introduced by the API, like `random` or input events).
 Nondeterminism is only specified as a compromise when there is no other practical way to achieve [portable](Portability.md), near-native performance.